OutSystems/docs-howtos/src/development/data-grid/faq.md

 ## Create interface to view, edit, and save data

-Continue with these steps to create a grid interface where users can edit and save data, no only view it.
+Continue with these steps to create a grid interface where users can edit and save data, not only view it.

 1. Create a Server Action to get the REST URI.
 Right-click **Logic** > **Server Actions** and select **Add Server Action**.
 Name the action "SaveAllSuppliers" and design it so it returns a URL parameter with the value **GetOwnerURLPath()** + `"rest/Suppliers/SaveAll"`.